 REI claims that this model has more insulation than its unisex version, adding insulation to the torso and padding to the hip area because women sleep colder.

 This product scores high in this metric.
-We love the cradling feeling of the "rails" and think it will add mental comfort as well as it could help people feel less worried about rolling off their mats in the night.
+We love the cradling feeling of the "rails" and think it will add mental comfort as well since it could help people feel less worried about rolling off their mats in the night.

 The AirRail's shape has changed slightly with the inception of the "Plus" model, but not significantly or noticeably.
-If anything the shape is wider, with more room in the foot area.
+If anything, the shape is wider, with more room in the foot area.
 This time around the main pad area seemed thinner, and if not fully inflated, we could feel ourselves "bottoming out", or touching the ground when sitting up or on our side.
 The rails are great for back sleepers as they will cradle your arms; we often feel like our arms are falling off our pad when sleeping on our back on most models in this review, but this is not the case with the AirRail Plus.
 Instead, our arms rest comfortably on the rails.
 The rails are also helpful as a guide to where the edges of your mat are so you don't shift or roll off it in the middle of the night.

-Along with the Trail Lite, the AirRail is one of the most durable products in our fleet.
+The AirRail is one of the most durable products in our fleet.

 On the heftier side, the AirRail loses points in this metric.